 Your name:

-Pupil's name (if applicable):
+Pupil's name (if relevant):

-Your relationship to the pupil (if applicable):
+Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint, including who you have spoken to at the school about it.

-riease give details of your complaint, including who you have spoken to at the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: